Authored by the expert who managed and guided the team behind the Honduras Property Pack

 How do I verify title and ownership history in Honduras right now?

-The official authority to verify title and ownership history in Honduras is the Instituto de la Propiedad, which maintains the property registry where all legitimate ownership records are stored.
+The official route to verify title and ownership history in Honduras is the Instituto de la Propiedad and its SINAP or SURE registry tools.

 You will find here the list of classic mistakes people make when buying a property in Honduras.